-SPOC will seek advice from Simon Lennox (Prevent Lead at WBC) to consider if a Prevent Referral is required.
+SPOC will seek advice from Simon Lennox (Prevent Lead) to consider if a Prevent Referral is required.

-If a referral is required, the Prevent Referral Form is completed which can be found on HBC website) and sent to:
+If a referral is required, the Prevent Referral Form is completed online which can be found on HBC website and Cheshire Police Website, ICART should also be informed.